Leadership & Team-Working

 12 - 24 Months

-If you decide to top up to a full Undergraduate Degree through an accredited UK university, the costs are listed below.
+If you decide to top up to a full Undergraduate Degree through an accredited UK university, the costs are as follows.
 Please note, the below costs are for distance learning/online only.
-You have the option of finishing on campus; costs will vary depending on which university you chose to complete the final year at.
+You have the option of finishing on campus; costs will vary depending on which university you wish to complete your final year at.

 BA (Hons) in Business and Management Top-up